PaystackOSS/plugin-paid-membership-pro/readme.txt

 = 1.4 =
 * Add quarterly subscription option for recurring payments set to 3 months or 90 days cycle period.

+= 1.5 =
+* Add biannual subscription option for recurring payments set to 6 months or 180 days cycle period.